cbryce996/asset-management/README.md

 ## Usage

 ### Electron.NET
-The project uses Electron.NET to create a desktop interface, it runs an ASP.NET Core process within an Electron process and opens a local port for communication with the Electron interface.
-To start the application use the following command from /src.
+The project uses Electron.NET to create a desktop interface, it runs an ASP.Net Core process within an Electron process which opens a local port for communication with the Electron interface.
+To start the application use the following command.

 ### Run
 To run the project as a desktop application.